Melvillian/navi/README.md

     2. **Daily Goals for Navi Tasks**: Break down your work on the CLI version of Navi into smaller tasks and set a daily goal, such as completing one portion per day.

-    3. **Interview Preparation**: Allocate time each day to focus on Uniswap and Coinbase interview preparation, perhaps through research or practicing interviews.
+    3. **Interview Preparation**: Allocate time each day to focus on <Company 2 Name> and <Company Name> interview preparation, perhaps through research or practicing interviews.

     What do you think?
 Feel free to adjust these suggestions or add your own!
 We can refine them into SMART tasks together.